 If cancer is found in its earliest stages, or has not spread beyond your testicle or testicles, your doctor may recommend that treatment not start immediately.
-Instead, you will undergo regular physical exams, including blood work and imaging scans designed to look for signs that the cancer has changed or spread.
+Instead, you will undergo regular exams, including blood work and imaging scans designed to look for signs that the cancer has changed or spread.

 Surgical removal of one or both testicles, depending on the presence of cancer, as well as the spermatic cord through an abdominal incision.
 This procedure is the initial treatment for all stages of testicular cancer.
 Many times, it is the only treatment required.
 You may choose to have a prosthetic testicle filled with saline inserted during the procedure or at a later date to attain the look of a normal testicle.

 Removes the lymph nodes in your retroperitoneum (the space in the back of your abdomen that holds your kidneys and pancreas) through an abdominal incision.
 The nerve-sparing surgery is performed by urologic surgeons who are specially trained in vascular techniques.
-The surgery prevents the cancer from spreading to other areas of your body, and protects nerves located near the lymph nodes that control ejaculation.
+The surgery prevents the cancer from spreading to other areas of your body and protects nerves located near the lymph nodes that control ejaculation.

-Retroperitoneal lymph node dissection (RPLND) removes lymph nodes in the retroperitoneum after chemotherapy.
+Post-chemotherapy retroperitoneal lymph node dissection (RPLND) removes lymph nodes in the retroperitoneum after chemotherapy.
 Testicular cancer typically spreads here through your retroperitoneal lymph nodes.
 We use this technique to remove any tumors that have spread to the lymph nodes.